julie-jiang/sudoku/README.md

 To expedite the process, at each level of search recursion, constraint propagation is again enforced.
 There are two simple rules of thumbs:

-1. if a grid cell has only one value `d` left in its pool of legal domains, then that by the process of elimination the grid cell must be assigned to `d`.
+1. if a grid cell has only one value `d` left in its pool of legal values, then that grid cell should be assigned to `d`.
-2. For every unit, if a value `d` can be found in only one place grid cell, then that grid cell must be assigned to `d`.
+2. For every unit, if a value `d` can be found in only one grid cell, then that grid cell must be assigned to `d`.

-In either case, we remove `d` from the domains of all other grid cells in the concerning gird cell's row, column, or subgrid.
+Either case, we remove `d` from the domains of all other grid cells in the concerning gird cell's row, column, or subgrid.

 ### In checking a puzzle
 First, initialize a container than holds all the possible values for each unit.
-For a 9 by 9 puzzle, that would be a container of size 27, each holding 9 numbers from 1 to 9.
-Then iterate through all the grid cells in the puzzle.
+For a 9 by 9 puzzle, that would be a container of 27 units, each holding 9 numbers from 1 to 9.
+Then, iterate through all the grid cells in the puzzle.
 For each seen value, eliminate that value from the three units that contains that grid cells.
-Check that removal is always successfula and at the end of the iteration all the units are empty.
+Check that removal is always successful and that at the end of the iteration all the units are empty.

 ### In generating a puzzle
-This is done via a depth first backtracking search with randomness.
+Puzzle generation is done via a depth first backtracking search with randomness.
 A puzzle is generated by iterating through all the grid cells in the puzzle and assigning each a random but legal value based on existing assignments.
 If no values at this level of recursion works, backtrack to a previous level and try with a different value.

 ## Data Structures